 It is worth tracking both macro and micro conversions within your Google Ads account, to see the full picture of the value your traffic is adding.

 For example, if you only have macro conversions in the account, you may decide to pause a particular keyword/campaign thinking it is not adding any value.
 If that keyword or campaign was driving brochure downloads and as a result was creating more business, you would want the visibility.

 Therefore anything you want to track, but not optimise for, should be unticked on ‘Yes’, ‘Include in ‘Conversions’, within the conversion settings.

 You’ll still be able to see reporting data for these actions the same as before in your campaign dashboard but it will be bucketed under ‘All conv.’ as opposed to ‘Conversions’.

 2. Picking the right strategy at the right time

-From ECPC your next step will likely be maximise conversions, this will work to get the most conversions possible for your daily budget.
+Our recommendation is to start with maximise conversions, this strategy will work to get the most conversions possible for your daily budget and does not require historical conversion data to start optimising.
 Pre-warning, this strategy will try to spend your daily budget every day, so, if your campaign has been historically underspending, you could be in for a shock – make sure you check before enabling and also check your conversions actions as mentioned earlier in the post.

-If your goal is to get as many conversions as possible, your campaign might stay on this strategy and that’s completely fine.
+If your goal is to get as many conversions as possible, your campaign can stay on this strategy and that’s completely fine.